Key Questions Answered in this Section

 Total Corn Husk Generation in India

 India produces 33 million tonnes of maize plant annually.
 It is said that husks make up 14% of the total maize plant weight.
 So, the total corn husk generation is about 4.6 million tonnes.
+Assessing the availability of corn husk involves analyzing its proximate analysis to determine suitability for various applications.

 Parameter | Value (For Pellets) |